ofriw/goatdb/README.md

 ---

-# GoatDB: A Scalable, Edge-Native Database Built for Modern Workloads
+# A Scalable, Edge-Native Database Built for Modern Workloads

 GoatDB is a distributed open source database system inspired by the principles of version control systems like Git.
 It provides real-time synchronization and conflict resolution for application data, enabling independent nodes to operate collaboratively and efficiently scale to modern workloads.
 GoatDB is particularly well-suited for building edge-native applications by leveraging client-side capabilities.